 Robert Meachem had four catches for 111 yards, including a 56-yard score.
 Devery Henderson added a 41-yard touchdown reception.

 New Orleans showed guts and got a little good fortune on a decisive 14-play, 80-yard scoring drive in the fourth quarter.
 The Saints ran Sproles around left end on fourth-and-2 at the Lions 40 and gained 3 yards.
-Soon after, Brees’ pass as he was clobbered by Nick Fairley went right through the hands of defensive back Aaron Berry.
+Soon after, Brees’ pass went through the hands of defensive back Aaron Berry.

 Berry would regret that drop two plays later as Sproles bolted 17 yards to make it 31-21.